OpenQDev/OpenQ-Contracts/README.md

 yarn chainlink:jobs:create
 ```

-For the API to work properly, you also need to set up a GitHub app.
+For the API and GitHub login to work, you also need to set up a GitHub app.
 Go to https://github.com/settings/applications/new, use `http://localhost:3000/auth/github` for the authorization callback URL and copy the credentials to your `.env` file.

 ```